Congaree and Penn Wedding Photos & Inspiration

 Catering

-• Farm-to-table cuisine featuring Congaree and Penn products, local ingredients, and sustainably raised meats
+- Farm-fresh food made with Congaree and Penn products, local ingredients, and responsibly raised meats

 Additional Options